-Due to Senmut's hard work and possibly his relationship with the queen, she rewarded him so much that he was able to afford to build a temple not far from the Egyptian Queen's temple.
+Due to Senmut's hard work and possibly his relationship with the Queen, she rewarded him so much that he could afford to build a temple not far from the Egyptian Queen's temple.
 He was buried there, along with his family and minstrel.
-He also had some of his favorite pets, which were apes and horses, buried there as well.
+He also had some of his favorite pets, which were apes and horses, buried there.

-Another architect that worked on the temple and her tomb were Ineni.
-He was very secretive about it and prided himself on the fact that he was the only one who knew where Queen Hatshepsut's tomb lay.
+Another architect that worked on the temple and her tomb was Ineni.
+He was very secretive about it and prided himself that he was the only one who knew where Queen Hatshepsut's tomb lay.
 He was so determined to keep it a secret.
-Rumors have it; he killed all one hundred slaves that worked on the construction after its construction.
+Rumors have it; he killed all one hundred enslaved people that worked on the construction after its construction.

 Even if he genuinely did kill all the men, it did not do any good.
 Queen Hatshepsut's tomb was still found by the one person who most resented her - her nephew Tuthmose III.
 Not only did she take his rightful spot as King, but she may have also treated him poorly.
 Tuthmose II fathered him with another woman, which caused jealousy.

 After her death, much of the tomb was stolen and destroyed.
-Her mummy was believed to be missing, and the only things that were left were a liver and a broken tooth.
-After she died, many believe Tuthmose III requested her name be erased from all artifacts, even on her temple at Deir-El-Bahri, which was quite easy since most of the depictions of her were male and could easily be made to look like Tuthmose III.
+Her mummy was believed to be missing, and the only things left were a liver and a broken tooth.
+After she died, many believe Tuthmose III requested her name be erased from all artifacts, even on her temple at Deir-El-Bahri.
+This was relatively easy since most of her depictions were male and could easily be made to look like Tuthmose III.
 Some wonder if Tuthmose III killed Hatshepsut; this is unknown.
 The likelihood is excellent due to his intense dislike of her.

 It is unknown, even today, whether the mummy of Hatshepsut still exists.
 In 1903, the archaeologist Howard Carter uncovered an ornate stone coffin known as a sarcophagus that contained Hatshepsut's liver inside.
 Oddly enough, there was not a mummy nearby.
 After further investigations, he discovered two mummies in another corridor.
 One was in a coffin; the other was on the floor.
-They believed due to inscriptions on the tomb that the mummy was her nurse.
+Due to inscriptions on the tomb, they believed that the mummy was her nurse.